 The Kroc Institute offers a Ph.D. in peace studies in partnership with Notre Dame’s Psychology Department as well as with five other departments in the University.

-The concentration grows out of an acute awareness of the need for more rigorous interdisciplinary study of peace and war and for deeper understanding of how peacebuilding can address political, ethnic, and religious violence.
+The area grows out of an acute awareness of the need for more rigorous interdisciplinary study of peace and war and for deeper understanding of how peacebuilding can address political, ethnic, and religious violence.

 Ph.D. in Psychology and Computer Science and Engineering

-The joint degree concentration in Psychology (PSY) and Computer Science and Engineering (CSE) has two plans, one where PSY is the student’s primary department (Plan 1) and the other where CSE is the primary department (Plan 2).
+The joint degree areas in Psychology (PSY) and Computer Science and Engineering (CSE) has two plans, one where PSY is the student’s primary department (Plan 1) and the other where CSE is the primary department (Plan 2).

 Two basic principles govern the design of this degree.